-- ATP approval required for printing or insertion on the court surface of any sponsor logo at any tournament (ATP Tour Masters 1000, 500, 250 and Challenger Tour). - 2.
-The sponsor logo can be inserted virtually (technology to be approved by ATP) or printed on the surface. - 3.
+- ATP approval required for printing or insertion on the court surface of any sponsor logo at any tournament (ATP Tour Masters 1000, 500, 250 and Challenger Tour). - The sponsor logo can be inserted virtually (technology to be approved by ATP) or printed on the surface. - 3.
 Only 1 sponsor logo per court/tournament. - 4.
-Logo can be placed on all courts for all matches. - Sponsor logo must be on the side of the double alley opposite to the chair umpire where the host locality logo can be featured - 6.
-On clay the sponsor logo will replace one of the host locality signs.
+Logo can be placed on all courts for all matches. - On hard courts and grass courts, sponsor logo must be on the side of the double alley opposite to the chair umpire at the extension of the service line. - 6.
+On clay the sponsor logo will replace one of the host locality signs centered between the net and service line.
 Only in exceptional cases ATP may approve the sponsor logo to be placed below and in addition to the second host locality at the extension of the service line opposite to the Chair Umpire (in case by contract the tournament must display 2 host locality logos). - 7.
-The sponsor logo must be the same size as the host locality logo (40cm high maximum and 40cm from the doubles line). - 8.
+The sponsor logo area must not exceed 15,000 sq. cm (100cm high maximum, 300cm wide maximum and placed 40cm from the doubles line).
+It is recommended that the spnsor logo should be elongated for improved television visibility. - 8.
 The sponsor logo must be white.